eforsyth/portfolio/README.md

 # Portfolio

 A portfolio containing examples of coding skills and applications of spatial data handling and geographic data science methods.
-Examples encompass geodemographics, geographically weighted regression, working with human mobility (GPS) data, network analysis, point pattern analysis, and urban morphology.
+[The main directory covers identifying geographic clusters of cycle crashes in Auckland](https://github.com/eforsyth/portfolio/tree/main/cycle_crashes), while [the miscellaneous directory](https://github.com/eforsyth/portfolio/tree/main/assorted) that includes assorted little tasks.

 Examples are a mostly R with some Python included.

-All data comes from open sources.
-Some come directly from various API's accessed in the scripts, others are downloaded prior and bundled into the data folder.

 Is still very much a work in progress...